Here Are Some Things You Can Do Now to Get the Best Gas Mileage on Your Car or Truck

 Don't Be A Drag

 Aerodynamic drag can kill fuel economy.
-Reduce wind resistance by removing luggage racks and like items from the outside of your vehicle.
+Reduce wind resistance by removing luggage racks and other items from the outside of your vehicle.
 If comfortable, keep your windows up at highway speeds to reduce drag even more.

 Higher Octane Fuel Doesn't Always Mean Better Economy

 Use the cheapest type of fuel possible.
-If your vehicle needs regular unleaded, don't put premium in the tank.
+If your vehicle needs regular fuel, don't put premium in the tank.
 Modern vehicles are computer-controlled and automatically adjust for variations in fuel.
 A higher octane fuel doesn't always give more power or better performance.
 But exercise caution when deciding on using a flex fuel.
 Flex fuel, or E85, contains a much higher concentration of ethanol than conventional fuel, but not all vehicles can handle it.
 Only use this fuel if your vehicle is specifically designed for it or you risk engine damage.

 Don't Warm Up Your Car on cold days

 Don't warm up your car.
 Instead, get in and drive off normally.
-Your car will heat up faster and you won't waste gasoline sitting there.
+Your car will heat up faster and you won't waste fuel sitting there.
 According to vehicle manufacturers, the stress an engine experiences from a cold startup followed by ten minutes of idling is equal to 80 miles or more of highway driving.
 In the old days of carburettors, you had to warm the car up in order to have the car function properly.
 You don't have to do that with the cars of today.

 Slow Down to Save Gas and Avoid Speeding Tickets